mikami3heart/PMlib-pybind/Readme.md

 >  Setting this option "yes" specifies building PMlib with MPI library.
 If you link your application with MPI, then PMlib also has to be built `with_MPI=yes`.
+The default is no.

 `-D enable_OPENMP=` {no | yes}

 > Setting this option "yes" enables measuring OpenMP threads.
+The default is no.

 `-D with_PAPI=` {no | yes |_directory_}

 >  Setting this option "yes" or _directory_ specifies building PMlib with PAPI library for automated hardware counter measurement.
 `-Dwith_PAPI=yes` option can detect the system provided default PAPI library in usual cases.
 However in certain cases, users have to specify the appropriate PAPI _directory_ explicitly.
 An example of this is the cross-compiling environment.
 In the cross-compiling environment, there can be multiple PAPI libraries on the system, one for the current platform and another for the target platform.
-See examples in 4.
-INSTALLATION EXAMPLES section.
 Another example of this is when the OS provided PAPI library is obsolete for some reason, and the appropriate PAPI is installed under some alternative directory.
+The default is no.

 `-D with_POWER=` {no | yes | _directory_}